 Depending on the product category, typically industrial auction will net anywhere between 10 to 40 percent of the equipment’s original value.
 There are instances where items sell at very close to their original value.
 It’s also common for some items to not receive any bids at all.
 Be realistic and flexible with your expectations

-3. A Comparision of Online Industrial Auction Platforms
+3. A Comparison of Online Industrial Auction Platforms

 We compared four popular industrial auction platforms: Aucto, eBay, Proxibid, and Bidspotter.
 Each platform has its own strengths and limitations.
 We’ve summarized our findings in some helpful tables below.